aptech/docs/docs/CR-gradpgradcplx.rst

 Remarks
 -------

-:func:`gradp` will return a row for every row that is returned by *f*.
-For instance, :func:`iff` returns a scalar result, then :func:`gradp` will return a 1xK row vector.
-This allows the same function to be used regardless of *N*, where *N* is the number of rows in the result returned by *f*.
+:func:`gradp` will return a row for every row that is returned by *fct*.
+For instance, if *fct* returns a scalar result, then :func:`gradp` will return a 1xK row vector.
+This allows the same function to be used regardless of *N*, where *N* is the number of rows in the result returned by *fct*.
 Thus, for instance, :func:`gradp` can be used to compute the Jacobian matrix of a set of equations.